JoelMarin-upc/Projecte-2/README.md

 ---
 ## Known Issues

-- Character textures get drawn on top of the inventory in combat scene
 - If the party members can collide with the player, they will push the player out of scenes
 - Animations go faster when there's no UI